schrummy14/LIGGGHTS_Flexible_Fibers/README.md

 under the terms of the GNU Public License (GPL).

 The primary author of LAMMPS is Steve Plimpton, who can be emailed at sjplimp@sandia.gov.
-The LAMMPS WWW Site at lammps.sandia.gov has more information about the code and its uses.
+The LAMMPS WWW Site at <https://lammps.sandia.gov> has more information about the code and its uses.

 ----------------------------------------------------------------------